sph-mn/sph-sc-lib/readme.md

 # sph-sc-lib

 various utility c libraries.
-c versions are in source/c-precompiled. sc versions are in source/sc. the libraries are developed in sc and then compiled to normal, readable c.
+c versions are in source/c-precompiled. sc versions are in source/sc. the libraries are developed in sc and then compiled to normal, readable c

 # included libraries
 * status: return-status and error handling with a tiny status object with status id and source library id
-* local-memory: manage heap memory in function scope
+* i-array: a fixed size array with variable length content that makes iteration easier to code
 * imht-set: a minimal, macro-based fixed size hash-table data structure for sets of integers
-* i-array: a fixed size array with variable length content that makes iteration easier to code
+* memreg: track heap memory allocations in function scope
 * mi-list: a minimal, macro-based linked list
 * one: various helpers. experimental
 * guile: helpers for working with guile. experimental